RESEARCH

 Technology for Empowerment and Voice

 Almost paradoxically, technologies that allow people to communicate across great distances have allowed social scientists to make advances in understanding the construction and maintenance of community.
 In particular, information and communication technologies have provided a miraculous window into the processes of community formation when the community members are vastly different from one another along the axes of age, culture, economic benefits, language, and other dimensions that would hinder if not prohibit communication in the physical world.
-But to what extent do online groups really demonstrate the hallmarks of community: increasing identification with group goals, patterns of assimilation to the other community members, growing enjoyment of joint tasks – not just work but also play?
+But to what extent do online groups really demonstrate the hallmarks of community: increasing identification with group goals, patterns of assimilation to the other community members, growing enjoyment of joint tasks not just work but also play?
 And when a group of people from many different countries come together online at the same time to create their own new community, does one culture dominate or are the collective voices of different world regions distinguishable?
 Does the voice of the nation that designed the forum influence the nature of the communication among the participants?
 How do these variables change over time as the members of the community come to know one another?

-In order to address these questions, I have been studying the Junior Summit online community -- more than 3000 young people, from 139 countries -- for more than 10 years, and my research has demonstrated ways that young people online are developing their own quite different models of civic engagement, leadership, and community.
+In order to address these questions, I studied the Junior Summit online community -- more than 3000 young people, from 139 countries -- together for more than 10 years, and my research has demonstrated ways that young people online are developing their own quite different models of civic engagement, leadership, and community.
 This project (funded by the Kellogg Foundation) has also led to an investigation of the ways in which youth autonomy and agency online has led to a moral panic among adults.

 More information concerning my work on young people online may be found here.